 - SEO audit – make sure every page on your website has the following optimised for SEO: URL, page title, page/meta description, image file names that include a keyword, alt descriptions on images, and one target keyword per page.

-These pointers can help you build a website like a nice, spiffy map.
+These pointers can help you build a quality website.
 Some may work well with your website, and others may not, but you should consider each design element so that you can make your prospective parents and students’ browsing experience smoother and more appealing.